oxc-project/javascript-parser-in-rust/docs/ast.md

 ---

 The parser in the following chapter is responsible for turning Tokens into an abstract syntax tree (AST).
-It is much nicer to work on the AST compared to the original source text.
+It is much nicer to work on the AST compared to the source text.

 All JavaScript toolings work on the AST level, for example:

-- A linter (e.g. eslint) checks the ast for errors
+- A linter (e.g. eslint) checks the AST for errors
-- A formatter (e.g.prettier) prints the ast back to JavaScript text
+- A formatter (e.g.prettier) prints the AST back to JavaScript text
-- A minifier (e.g. terser) transforms the ast
+- A minifier (e.g. terser) transforms the AST
-- A bundler connects all import and export statements between asts from different files
+- A bundler connects all import and export statements between ASTs from different files

-In this chapter we will make a high dive so we can have some ASTs to use.
+In this chapter, we will make a high dive so we can have some ASTs to use.

 ## Getting familiar with the AST

 To get ourselves comfortable with an AST, let's visit [ASTExplorer](https://astexplorer.net/) and see what it looks like.
-On the top panel, select JavaScript, and then `acorn`, type in `var a` and we will see a tree view and a json view.
+On the top panel, select JavaScript, and then `acorn`, type in `var a` and we will see a tree view and a JSON view.

 ```json
 {